core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

       If the proxy is not able to determine a value T'' that fulfills both the requirements above, the proxy MUST stop processing the request and MUST respond with a 5.05 (Proxying Not Supported) error response to the (previous hop proxy closer to the) origin client.
 The proxy SHOULD include a Multicast-Timeout Option, set to the minimum value T' that would be acceptable in the Multicast-Timeout Option of a group request to forward.

+      If the proxy is the first one in the chain, then the error response is sent to the origin client.
+Upon receiving the error response, the origin client MAY send an updated group request to the same first proxy in the chain.
+In the updated request, the Multicast-Timeout Option SHOULD specify a value T' such that: it is greater than the one specified in the original group request; and it is greater than or equal to the one specified in the error response (if present therein).

-      Upon receiving such an error response, any proxy in the chain MAY send an updated group request to the next hop towards the origin servers, specifying in the Multicast-Timeout Option a value T' greater than in the previous request.
-If this does not happen, the proxy receiving the error response MUST also send a 5.05 (Proxying Not Supported) error response to the previous hop proxy closer to the origin client.
+      Otherwise, upon receiving the error response, any other proxy in the chain MAY send an updated group request to the next hop towards the origin servers.
+In the updated group request, the Multicast-Timeout Option MUST specify a value T' such that: it is greater than the one specified in the previous forwarded request; and it is greater than or equal to the one specified in the error response (if present therein).
+If the proxy does not send an updated group request, the proxy MUST also send a 5.05 (Proxying Not Supported) error response to the previous hop proxy closer to the origin client.
 Like the received one, also this error response SHOULD include a Multicast-Timeout Option, set to the minimum value T' acceptable by the proxy sending the error response.

 * At step 5, the proxy forwards the request to the next hop towards the origin servers.